MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 Parameters:
 * **notifySucceeded**: Optional callback invoked if the plugin was successfully notified.
-* **notifyFailed**: Optional callback invoked in case of an error during notifying the plugin.
+* **notifyFailed**: Optional callback invoked if there's an error notifying the plugin.

 ### codePush.restartApplication
 ```javascript